amchelle/amchelle.github.io/_posts/2023-01-30-sourdough-cinnamon-raisin-bread.md

 Once your starter is at peak, bubbly, and doubled in size you will make your dough.
 My starter takes about 5-6 hours.
 This is going to vary depending on the temperature of your home.

 For your dough you can use a ceramic, Pyrex, glass, or stainless steel bowl.
-I like to use a [Pyrex bowl](https://amzn.to/40cm2TA) and a glass lid.
+I like to use a glass bowl.

 Measure and mix 90g starter and 270g filtered water in a mixing bowl.
 Feed your leftover starter and put in fridge or counter for next use.

-Measure 450g [bread flour](https://amzn.to/3HldQHP) and 10g [salt](https://amzn.to/3kJMDqI), add to bowl and mix slowly.
+Measure 450g bread flour and 10g salt, add to bowl and mix slowly.
 The dough will be sticky and shaggy.
-Measure 2 tbsp [butter](https://amzn.to/3HgANMx) and cut into cubes over the bowl.
+Measure 2 tbsp butter and cut into cubes over the bowl.
 Use your hands to knead and incorporate the butter.
 It will soften and combine as you mix.
 Knead until all butter if fully dissolved.

 Cover bowl with lid or damp towel and let sit for 1 hour.
 This stage is called autolyse.